-Based on previous years, anywhere between 2 and 25 people may attend your media briefing.
-It is up to each journalist to decide whether or not they want to go to a particular press conference, so we cannot give you a precise number of attendees.
+Based on previous years of EGU General Assemblies, anywhere between 2 and 25 people may attend your media briefing.
+It is up to each journalist to decide whether they want to go to a particular press conference or not, so we cannot give you a precise number of attendees.
 In any case, the EGU holds a full-scale press conference even if only one reporter is in the room.
 Press conferences are also live streamed, meaning that reporters not in Vienna can still listen to you and ask questions remotely.